Yankees Spring Training

 An aisle divides the stadium's grandstand into lower and upper sections.

-All seats in the lower grandstand are sold out in advance to season ticket holders.
+Most seats in the lower grandstand are sold in advance to season ticket holders.

 A special row (QQ) on the aisle is reserved for people with disabilities and their companions.
 These handicap accessible seats are found above sections 102-120.